jk1k93/phab-pokedesh/README.md

-step 1. navigate to project directory and run npm install step 2. once done, run npm start step 3. application should start in you browser on the 3000
+step 1. navigate to project directory and run npm install step 2. once done, run npm start step 3. application should start in your browser on the port 3000